-The photo above shows some braids I’ve made using Gary’s pattern planner.
-(Click two times on the photo to see more detail.)
 The # on each tag is that braid’s planner ID#.
-If you enter a number in the planner, you’ll get a chart for that braid.
+If you enter a number in the planner, you’ll get a chart for that braid, showing (in the lower left corner) how to set the loops up on the fingers to produce the braid.

-New info: Gary has added some great features to his planner.
+Gary has added some great features to his planner.
 At the lower right of the chart display, there are now buttons you can click on to reverse the darks and lights (REV), switch the patterns of the upper and lower surface of the braid (SX), and—my favorite!—you can click + or – to go forward or backward through all seven cycles of each pattern repeat.
 This also shows you all seven possible starting setups of loops on the fingers for each pattern.

 [See my previous post for an explanation of the "REV" and "SX" color-reversals.
 Btw, in the above photo the "REV" on the lowest tag was an error, sorry!
 It should be plain #484, not dark/lights reversed]